Quiz: Can you defend against XSS vulnerability?

 template.
 And within the template, it interprets

-double curly braces, which represent variable output or calling JavaScript code
+double curly braces, which represent variable output or JavaScript code

 ).